jacarder/Address-Book/README.md

 - Angular Material

 ## Given more time I would have liked to have completed:
 - Use something other than Angular Material—just too limiting.
-The time to take to change would be significant since I would have to go through the HTML and remove and redo the CSS—no more than a couple hours.
+The time to make the change would be significant since I would have to go through the HTML and remove and redo the CSS—no more than a couple hours.
 - Pagination would've been neat—especially with state management—not long to implement.
 - Most of these wouldn't take too much time, but it's all relative isn't it.
+- Utilize Akita query `selectLoading()` observable.
+Had it laid out, but didn't have time to impliment.
+Pretty quick to impliment.

 ## Given more time to make the app more robust I would've:
 - Added admin page to add, update, and remove entries.
 Not too much time, but most certainly more than a day.